RubixML/ML/README.md

 ### What environment (SAPI) should I run Rubix in?
 All Rubix programs are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
 The reason almost always boils down to performance and memory consumption.

-If you want to serve your trained estimators in production then you can use the [Rubix Server](https://github.com/RubixML/Server) library to run a standalone model server that implements its own networking (HTTP, TCP, ZMQ, etc.) layer and runs from the CLI instead of Apache server or NGINX via FPM which is much slower.
+If you want to serve your trained estimators in production then you can use the [Rubix Server](https://github.com/RubixML/Server) library to run an optimized standalone model server that implements its own networking (HTTP, TCP, etc.) layer and runs from the CLI instead of Apache server or NGINX via FPM which are much slower.

 To run a program using the PHP command line interface (CLI), open a terminal and enter:
 ```sh